-Cape Cod Massachusetts is the perfect summertime destination.
+Cape Cod, Massachusetts is the perfect summertime destination.
 The Massachusetts cape offers wildlife, adventure, and entertainment for both kids and adults.
-Top tourist attractions in Cape Cod include the Cape Cod National Seashore, Pilgrim history, and the JFK Museum.
-There is also some incredible hiking and walking trails in Cape Cod, but these are just a few reasons to visit this charming east coast destination.
+The best things to do in Cape Cod include the Cape Cod National Seashore, Pilgrim history, and the JFK Museum.
+There are also some incredible hiking and walking trails in Cape Cod, but these are just a few reasons to visit this charming east coast destination.

 Getting to Cape Cod

 The easiest way to get to Cape Cod is to drive in from Boston.
 It’s a 1-2 hour drive to The Cape from Boston’s International airport.